shaloo/docs.arcana/docs/validator_intro.md

 !!! note "Node Start Command"

-      You can run the `dkg start` command and specify validator node configuration details using one of ways listed below:
+      You can run the `dkg start` command and specify validator node configuration details using **one** of ways listed below:

-      * run `dkg start` with a JSON configuration file that contains all the configuration
+      * run `dkg start` with a JSON configuration file that contains all the configuration, or
       * run `dkg start` with various flags/parameter values on the command line itself

       Registration of validator node happens automatically using the information that is provided in the configuration file or via the command line.

+!!! caution "Restart"

+      If this is not the first time you are starting the node, please make sure that you perform a clean re-start.
+Refer to the section [Re-starting the Node](#re-starting-the-node) to see how to perform a clean restart.

 #### Option1: Use Configuration File